 Shareholders’ Agreements

+The Joint Venture and Shareholders’ Agreement (the “JVSHA”) dated March 21, 1997 between YPFB and Enron governs the interests of Transredes, Enron and Shell in GTB and TBG.

-Transredes, Enron, Shell, Petrobrás, British Gas, El Paso, BHP and GTB entered into the subscription and Shareholders’ Agreement.
+Transredes, Enron, Shell, Petrobrás, British Gas, El Paso, BHP and GTB have entered into the Subscription and Shareholders’ Agreement with respect to GTB.

-Petrobrás, BBPP, Transredes, Shell, Enron and TBG entered into the TBG Shareholders’ Agreement for FFunding and Other Covenants.
+Petrobrás, BBPP, Transredes, Shell, Enron and TBG entered into the TBG Shareholders’ Agreement for Funding and Other Covenants with respect to TBG.

 The provisions of these agreements relating to the ownership and governance of GTB and TBG are described below.

 Ownership, Governance and Employees

+In 1997, YPFB and Enron entered into a joint venture under the JVSHA to (1) develop and operate the Bolivian and Brazilian sections of BBPL, (2) develop and operate a new pipeline project for the importation of natural gas from Peru and reexporting such gas to Brazil through BBPL, (3) develop and operate a new pipeline project for the export of natural gas to Paraguay (pursuant to existing arrangements between the governments of Bolivia and Paraguay), (4) maximize the gas exported to Brazil (in conjunction with YPFB, as the sole gas seller under the GSA), and (5) engage in downstream activities.
+The joint venture participates in both the Bolivian and Brazilian sections of BBPL through YPFB's interests granted under the GSA.
+The GSA granted YPFB and its joint venture partners an 85% interest in the Bolivian transportation company and a 20% interest in the Brazilian transportation company.The JVSHA initially vested YPFB with a 60% interest in the joint venture, and Enron with the remaining 40% interest.
+Pursuant to the Assignment, Assumption and Coordination Agreement, YPFB transferred to Transredes its 60% interest in the joint venture, and pursuant to the BBPP Transfer Agreement, Enron assigned 50% of its participation in the JVSHA to Shell Gas (Latin America).
+As a result, each of Enron and Shell holds 20% of 85% (17%) and Transredes holds 60% of 85% (51%) of GTB and each of Enron and Shell holds 20% of 20% (4%) and Transredes holds 60% of 20% (12%) of TBG.

 GTB

 Ownership Structure

-As already mentioned, BBPL consists of two separate special purpose companies, GTB in Bolivia and TBG in Brazil, each with its own ownership structure.
-GTB was formed in April 1997, by Transredes to develop, construct, finance, own, operate and administer the Bolivian section of BBPL.

-The Joint Venture and Shareholders’ Agreement (the “JVSA”) initially vested YPFP with 60% of the joint venture, and Enron with 40%.
-Pursuant to the Assignment, Assumption and Coordination Agreement, YPFB transferred to Transredes its 60% interest in the joint venture, and pursuant to the BBPP Transfer Agreement, Enron assigned 50% of its participation in the JVSA to Shell Gas (Latin America).
-As a result, each of Enron and Shell hold 20% and Transredes holds 60% of the joint venture, which participates in the Bolivian section of BBPL through YFPB’s 85% interest granted under the GSA.
+GTB was formed by Transredes in April 1997 to serve as the Bolivian transportation company which would develop, construct, finance, own, operate and administer the Bolivian section of BBPL.
+Since the joint venture participates in GTB through the Transredes, Enron and Shell participate according to their Under the Subscription and Shareholders' Agreement, each of Transredes, Enron, Shell, Petrobras, BHP, El Paso and British Gas each subscribed to shares of TBG in accordance with their respective commitments to make available to GTB capital in the form of bridge loans, shareholder equity, shareholder subordinated debt and overrun capital.

 The chart below shows the basic ownership structure for GTB:

-GTB Ownership Structure L:\Shared\Powerpoint\C\California\Charts in Section 2.ppt
+L:\Shared\Powerpoint\C\California\Charts in Section 2.ppt